 - Youth Justice Partners

 Youth Justice Victims Register

-The Department of Human Services (DHS) Youth Justice creates and maintains a Victims Register for people who have been the victim of an offence by a young person (aged 10-17 years) at the time of the offense and who has been sentenced to:
+The Department of Human Services (DHS) Youth Justice creates and maintains a Victims Register for people who have been the victim of an offence by a young person (aged 10–17 years) at the time of the offence and who has been sentenced to:

 - Home Detention

 The Department for Correctional Services (DCS) also maintains a Register of victims for people where the offender was over 18 years at the time of the offence.

 Are you eligible to register as a victim of crime?

 You need to demonstrate that:

 - You are the victim of a criminal offence, for which a young person has been sentenced to home detention, detention or imprisonment; or

 - You are an eligible immediate family member (spouse or domestic partner, parent, grandparent, child, grandchild, brother or sister) of the victim who is now deceased, incapacitated, or a minor under the age of 18 years; and